theaaf/websocket-service/README.md

 # websocket-service

 This service provides WebSocket handling that allows separation of WebSocket connection handling from application servers.
 Whenever a WebSocket connection is made or a message is received, a message is sent to your application server.
-Whenever your application server wishes to response with a message, it can send a message to the WebSocket service cluster.
+Whenever your application server wishes to respond with a message, it can send a message to the WebSocket service cluster.

 ## Why?